GilGeva1/Binaural-sound-source-localization-using-a-hybrid-time-and-frequency-domain-model/README.md

 The study was conducted as part of a thesis for Reichman University in collaboration with IRCAM Institute.
 It has been accepted for presentation at the IEEE conference ICASSP 2024.

-The repository includes an overview of the research, images illustrating data collection at Reichman University and IRCAM Institute, and a description of the model architecture.
-Additionally, it contains the thesis document and the presentation used for the thesis defense.
-Lastly, there is the conference paper and citation for reference.
+ncluded in this repository are an overview of the research, images demonstrating data collection at Reichman University and IRCAM Institute, and a description of the model architecture.
+Additionally, HRIR files for each ear of every speaker in IRCAM are provided.
+Moreover, it contains the thesis document, the presentation used for the thesis defense, the conference paper, and a citation for reference.

 ## <b>Abstract</b>